-1 A Brief outline of the Company's CSR policy, including overview of projects or programs proposed to be undertaken and a reference to the web-link to the CSR Policy and projects or programs CSR policy is stated herewith below: 2 The Composition of the CSR Committee Mr. Akshay Raheja Ms. Ameeta Parpia Mr. Vivekrishi Bhatia Ms. Aneeta Kulkarni Mr. Pankaj Arora 3 Average net profit of the Company for last three financial years (Rs.
-5.42 Crore) 4 Prescribed CSR expenditure (two percent, of the amount as in item 3 above) NA 5 Details of CSR spent during the financial year a) Total amount to be spend for the financial year; b) amount unspent, if any; c) Manner in which the amount spent during the financial year Nil Rs.
-13,43,742 Refer herewith below
+1 A Brief outline of the Company's CSR policy, including overview of projects or programs proposed to be undertaken and a reference to the web-link to the CSR Policy and projects or programs CSR policy is stated herewith below: 2 The Composition of the CSR Committee 1) Mr. Akshay Raheja 2) Ms. Ameeta Parpia 3) Mr. Vivekrishi Bhatia 4) Ms. Aneeta Kulkarni 5) Mr. Pankaj Arora 3 Average net profit of the Company for last three financial years (₹ 5,42,25,437.60) 4 Prescribed CSR expenditure (two percent, of the amount as in item 3 above) NA 5 Details of CSR spent during the financial year a) Total amount to be spend for the financial year; Nil.
+However, ₹ 13,43,000 was spent during the year under review out of the carried forward unspent amount of ₹ 13,43,742 for the FY 2018-19. b) amount unspent, if any; The sum of ₹ 742/- remained unspent inadvertently on account of difference in calculation due to rounding-off. c) Manner in which the amount spent during the financial year Refer herewith below

-SI.
-No CSR project or activity identified Sector in which the project is covered Projects or programs (1) Local area or other (2) specify the state and district where projects or programs was undertaken Amount outlay (budget) project or program s wise Amount spent on the projects or programs subheads: 1) Direct Expenditure on projects or programs 2)Overheads Cumul ative expen diture up to the reporti ng period Amount spent: Direct or through implementing agency 1 Upgradation of facilities in S. L. Raheja Hospital for treatment of patients & Research Promoting health including preventing healthcare Mumbai, Maharashtra Rs.
-0.10 Cr Direct Expenditure Rs.
-0.30 Cr Through implementing partner Diabetic Association of India 2 Anti-Tobacco Awareness Programme Promoting health including preventing healthcare Mumbai, Maharashtra Rs.
-0.03 Cr Direct Expenditure Rs.
-0.07 Cr Through implementing partner Indian Cancer Society
+SI N o CSR project or activity identified Sector in which the project is covered Projects or programs (1) Local area or other (2) specify the state and district where projects or programs was undertaken Amount outlay (budget) project or programs wise Amount spent on the projects or programs subheads: 1) Direct Expenditure on projects or programs 2)Overheads Cumulative expenditure up to the reporting period Amount spent: Direct or through implementing agency 1 Upgradation of facilities in S. L. Raheja Hospital for treatment of patients & Research Promoting health including preventing healthcare Mumbai, Maharashtra ₹ 0.10 Cr Direct Expenditure ₹ 0.10 Cr Through implementing partner Diabetic Association of India 2 Anti-Tobacco Awareness Programme Promoting health including preventing healthcare Mumbai, Maharashtra ₹ 0.03 Cr Direct Expenditure ₹ 0.03 Cr Through implementing partner Indian Cancer Society

-Annexure III - CSR POLICY

-(Approved by the Board of Directors on November 20, 2014 and effective as on date)
+Annexure III - CSR POLICY (Approved by the Board of Directors on November 20, 2014 and effective as on date)